DAS Entrepreneurial Leadership

 The CAS in Responsible Leadership teaches future leaders the soft skill tools to maximize the commitment of their team(s).

-Smart Data tackles how enterprises such as businesses, non-profits, or governments can use data to generate novel insights about their business and to make more informed management decisions.
-In this course, you will learn to identify, evaluate, and capture business opportunities based on the strategic analysis of data.
-You will gain a solid overview of state-of-the-art analytic techniques, how to communicate data science results effectively, and reflect on issues in building and leading data-driven teams in your organization.
+In this course, you will learn to identify, evaluate, and capture business opportunities based on the strategic analysis of data and how to spot and develop new business models involving the smart intersection of technology and data.
+You will gain a solid overview of the rapid developments of how digital technology is changing the development of entirely new business models, the role of data as a strategic asset, state-of-the-art AI and machine learning techniques, how to communicate data-driven management results effectively, and to reflect on issues in building and leading data-driven management teams in your organization.

 The course will cover themes specific to doing business in emerging markets, including middle and bottom-of-the pyramid market segments, non-market strategies, intellectual property, frugal and reverse innovation as well as business model innovation.